 An invitation letter for a super visa must include:

 In this case, the time taken for processing may differ drastically from one visa office to another and may further depend on the applicant’s conditions.
-The average processing time ranges from some weeks down to a couple of months.
+The average processing time ranges from a few weeks to a couple of months.
 One should apply well before the planned date to allow for any possible delays in processing.

 Grasping these major factors and preparation will help an applicant, together with his family, to make the application process less hectic and stressful.